fantimond/LeetCodeDataStructure/README.md

 # LeetCodeDataStructure
-## Common data structure class files handcrafted during LeetCoding
+## Common data structure classes in C++ handcrafted during LeetCoding

 This repository is an ongoing effort that aim to implement and handcraft common data structures in C++ programming language.
 The implementation codes are usually extracted from the author's leetcode solutions.
 All codes follow C++11 standards.